timothyjlaurent/ie-reader/README.md

 This will start a development server that will connect to the backend and

+### Design documents
+In the `./design-documents` folder are week-3 and week-6 milestone reports.
+They contain initial UI wireframes and preliminary data on normalizing the open information extraction process.
+They also contain survey question from the SQUAD dataset that was used to study the effects of IE-Reader on comprehension.

 ### User Study

 Pictures used in the user surveys are contained in the `./pics` directory